coiby/WuGroup/Bechmark.md

 ~/home/coiby/flops
 npool=1,2,4

 Test how long does calculaton of one representation run?
+See if it's less 4hrs.

 /home/coiby/flops/ph
 (Note: on node06, hyperthreading is enabled)